justtheimpaler/highfive/README.md

 ### Step 3 - Commands

-HighFive implements essential commands that will be used for the most typical uses cases and auditing commands used to unravel and find a remedy to special cases when the migrated data does not fully match in two or more databases.
+HighFive implements essential commands that will be used for the essential uses cases and analysis commands used to unravel and find a remedy to special cases when the migrated data does not fully match in two or more databases.

 #### Essential Commands

+These commands are used for the normal operation such as verifying migrated data, to copy data, and to verify preconditions for these operations.

 | Command | Description |
 | --  | -- |